 Here is what our weather calendars look like so far:

 This calendar isn’t anything fancy, but it works for us.
-If you want to snag a FREE copy, I have put one on my freebies page.
-You can also just click on the image above.
+If you want to snag a FREE copy, click on the image above.
 The kids also have one for May in their science notebooks.
 I figure we’ll be done with our unit by the end of May.

 Next up…weather vocabulary.
 We made a vocabulary flipbook for some important terminology:

 After that, the students recorded information they knew about thermometers.
 We also used a blackline master included with the FOSS kits to color in the temperature ranges on a Fahrenheit and Celsius thermometer.

 The last thing I wanted to share with you was our cloud study.
 First, I read this book to the class to build some background knowledge.

 Then, we created this science notebook entry to record our findings about three types of clouds: cirrus, cumulus, and stratus.